 In this post, I share six tips on how to improve your life and bear good fruit.
 God designed and purposed you to produce good fruit.
 But, bettering your life is about living intentionally and purposefully.
 The only way to improve your life for the better is to apply God’s principles.
 He’s the One that designed and created you.
 Father is familiar with your feelings of insecurity, discomfort, fear, hurt, and discontentment.

 Additionally, change and increase aren’t easy.
 You must be dedicated to the process and incline your ear to God’s heart.
-If you lean into His will, life makes sense, and it won’t feel as burdensome.
-People often seek change based on everyone else’s advice, and then get frustrated when that advice doesn’t work out.
+If you lean into His will, life makes sense and won’t feel as burdensome.
+People often seek change based on everyone else’s advice and then get frustrated when that advice doesn’t work out.

 In the past, I struggled a lot with a low self-image, depression, anxiety, and fear for many years.
 That all changed when I found out who I am in Christ.

 The devil planted several seeds and lies, in my soul, since childhood about my self-worth.
 But when I discovered the truth about my identity, I fought back with my spiritual weapons.
 When you portray confidence in your status—new habits form, life improves, and good fruit results.

 I wrote a four-part Identity Series – Do You Know Who You Are?
 I encourage you to check them out here:

 A halfway Christian is half committed to the Lord.
 I’ve been a Believer for more than three decades.
 However, when I look back, I was what I call a halfway Christian for at least fifteen of those years.
 I claimed to love God but never placed His will above mine.

 It was not like I lived this halfway life intentionally.
 I thought it was not too bad to partake in some of my sinful pleasures (fornication and gossip).
 When you think you are Christian but fail to surrender to God, you fool yourself and create distance between you and God.